Angus has 28 councillors.

-Your councillor will discuss any concerns or problems relating to council services and listen to your views on issues that you feel are important.
+Your councillor will discuss your concerns or problems relating to council services.

-Councillors are not paid a salary for their work, but they do receive allowances.
-By law, all members of the council are required to complete a Declaration of Interest form.
+By law, all members of the council are required to complete an Acceptance of Office.